 - The official currency is Euros.
 Travelers arriving from outside of Europe can easily withdraw euros at the airport ATMs (cashpoints), which will offer the cheapest exchange rates.

 - Most Maltese people speak Maltese and English.
 You will have no problem getting by with English.
 Many also speak Italian.

-- Don’t forget travel insurance.
-If you’re following this guide, there’ll be a lot of outdoor adventure activities.
+- Don't forget travel insurance.
+If you're following this guide, there'll be a lot of outdoor adventure activities.
 HeyMondo offers great coverage at affordable rates and has an excellent app for managing claims.
 Plus, We Seek Travel readers get 5% OFF travel insurance!

 70 Best Things to do in Malta (the Ultimate List)

 From swimming in the famous Blue Lagoon to exploring ancient megalithic temples, here are the best things to do in Malta!